spaceninja/dnd-adventures/src/adventures/history-channel/deck-5.md

 _Lawful Neutral Merfolk Artificer_

 The Technician is a fluid mechanics specialist who lives in the water tanks and pipes on the Life Support deck.
 He knows there is a leak in the coolant system for the reactors, but can’t fix it from here, and the clock is ticking.
-He’s reported the problem to the Chief, but he’s worried that other more urgent problems may leave this until it’s too late.
+He’s reported the problem to the Chief Engineer, but he’s worried that other more urgent problems may leave this until it’s too late.

 If the characters volunteer to help, he is overwhelmingly grateful.
 He authorizes them to each get a [**_Vacsuit_**](../appendix-magic-items/#vacsuit) from the Cargo Bay, and tries to give them clear instructions for using an [airlock](../part-3/#airlocks), finding the access panel outside, and fixing the leak.